sukiletxe/nvda-unicode-ascii/readme.md

 ## Introduction

 This addon aims to solve the problem with mathematical alphanumeric characters, which, among other things, are now used for decorative purposes because they look cool on social networks, in addition to them being used with their originally thought use.
 The addon converts the characters you pass to it to a close ASCII representation, so it may be used to transliterate any other symbol.
-Unfortunately,  the results won't alwways be perfect or good because sometimes decorative characters work on similarity with the original character, not actual meaning.
+Unfortunately,  the results won't always be perfect or good because sometimes decorative characters work on similarity with the original character, not actual meaning.

 Note: This addon may not transliterate Japanese and Chinese text (among others) correctly, as the library it uses doesn't have any way to guess the text's language.
+Also, if it fails to transliterate a character it will preserve it, so the result may not always be in ASCII.

 ## Usage